The Incredible Hulk (12A)

 It shows Banner becoming The Hulk and attacking Betty Ross and The General in the lab, which in turn forces Banner to escape and control the beast that hides inside so he doesn’t hurt his loved ones, but The General (played by William Hurt) wants his prized weapon back!

-The General plays the main bad guy for a while as he sees The Hulk as property of the US Government, and will stop at nothing to get it back, even at the expense of his relationship with his daughter Dr. Betty Rose (played by Liv Tyler).
+The General plays the main bad guy for a while as he sees The Hulk as the property of the US Government, and will stop at nothing to get it back, even at the expense of his relationship with his daughter Dr Betty Rose (played by Liv Tyler).

-I don’t want to go into too much detail and spoil it for you, but the jist is that Roth becomes
+I don’t want to go into too much detail and spoil it for you, but the idea is that Roth becomes

 addicted to enhancers that are given to him by The General, and as soon as he finds some of Banners blood….enter Abomination!!